Faculty Resources for Writing Instruction

 What are the drawbacks?

-Where can I find examples of exploratory sequencing?
+Where can I find an example of iterative sequencing?

-Here are two examples of exploratory sequencing, drawn from one of Dr. Prater’s Education syllabi and one of Dr. Byron’s Sociology syllabi.
-Please note that these examples contain only the description of the major writing assignments that appear on the syllabi and are not a full account of the writing instruction that takes place in these classes.
+Here is an example of iterative sequencing, drawn from one of Dr. Mariotti’s Political Science syllabi.
+Please note that this example contains only the description of the major writing assignments that appears on Dr. Mariotti’s syllabus and is not a full account of the writing instruction that takes place in the class.